Bumblebees can perceive rhythm, despite their brains being the size of a sesame seed

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support or refute the claim about bumblebee training for nectar collection.
+No evidence found to confirm the claim about bumblebee training and nectar motivation.

 “The only way bees could distinguish the patterns was by their rhythmic structure.”